 Kamla Kakaria of East Indian descent received an MFA in Printmaking from the University of Washington in 2000.
 She is the Drawing/Painting/Printmaking Studio manager at Pratt Fine Arts Center.
 She has taught at Pratt, KAC, NSCC, SAAM and Wing Luke.
-She brings students to Mexico to printmaking workshops every February and will have a large installation at 4Culture in May 2016.
+She is a working artist.

 Miranda K. Metcalf

 Miranda is the director of the contemporary print department at Davidson Galleries in Seattle.
-She recieved her Master's Degree in art history from the University of Arizona with a focus in printmaking.
+She received her Master's Degree in art history from the University of Arizona with a focus in printmaking.
 She has served on the board since 2014.
-When she's not at work she enjoys travel, yoga, bunnies, and her two pitbulls Stumpy and Lumpy.

 Virginia Hungate-Hawk earned an MFA in Printmaking from the University of Notre Dame and a BA in Studio Art and Geography from Macalester College.
 Her prints have been exhibited nationally and internationally and are held in several collections.
 Virginia has taught at Kirkland Art Center, Gage Academy of Art, Seattle Art Museum, and Sitka Center for Art and Ecology, she currently teaches at Pratt Fine Arts Center and Stadium High School.